2020 Camping Guide Highlights Shopping Venues

 “Our biggest sources of distribution are the Texas Information Centers, the Points of Entry into Texas,” Schaeffer said.

-— Great Texas Balloon Race in Longview: This event, set for July 26-28, includes a 5K run, evening balloon glow events, live music and ring toss competitions.
-Of course, the event also includes balloon race competitions, including a “Young Guns” balloon race competition Created for young pilots who are 29 and under, have balloon pilot’s license, and a minimum of 25 hours flying prior to July 26. www.greattexasballoonrace.com
+— Great Texas Balloon Race in Longview: This event, set for July 19-21, includes a 5K run, evening balloon glow events, live music and ring toss competitions.
+Of course, the event also includes balloon race competitions, including a “Young Guns” balloon race competition created for young pilots who are 29 and under, have a balloon pilot’s license, and a minimum of 25 hours flying experience prior to July 25. www.greattexasballoonrace.com

-— Lamesa’s Original Chicken Fried Steak Festival & Balloon Rally: This event, scheduled for April 27 – 28 at Forrest Park in Lamesa, features a chicken fried steak cooking competition, food booths, and decorative hot air balloons that take off each morning at sunrise. www.ci.lamesa.tx.us
+— Lamesa’s Original Chicken Fried Steak Festival & Balloon Rally: This event, which typically takes place in April at Forrest Park in Lamesa, features a chicken fried steak cooking competition, food booths, and decorative hot air balloons that take off each morning at sunrise. www.ci.lamesa.tx.us

-— National Cowboy Symposium & Celebration in Lubbock: This annual event, slated for Sept.
-7 – 9, features Western entertainers, storytelling, poetry as well as film and movie seminars, horse handling demonstrations, a horse themed parade, a youth Wild West Day and a national championship chuck wagon cookoff.
+— National Cowboy Symposium & Celebration in Lubbock: This annual event, held in September, features Western entertainers, storytelling, poetry as well as film and movie seminars, horse handling demonstrations, a horse themed parade, a youth Wild West Day and a national championship chuck wagon cook off.
 The event also includes Native American presentations and exhibits of Western artwork and merchandise. www.cowboy.org

-— National Polka Festival in Ennis: This May 24-26 event celebrates Czech heritage with polka music and dancing, traditional costumes, Czech food, a parade and family fun. www.nationalpolkafestival.com
+— National Polka Festival in Ennis: This event, typically held in May, celebrates Czech heritage with polka music and dancing, traditional costumes, Czech food, a parade and family fun. www.nationalpolkafestival.com

-— Shrimporee in Aransas Pass: This annual event, scheduled for June 7 – 9 at Johnson Community Park, includes live entertainment, dancing and plenty of shrimp as well as a parade, an outhouse race, carnival games, arts and crafts and a Miss Shrimporee Pageant. https://www.aransaspass.org/shrimporee/
+— Shrimporee in Aransas Pass: This annual event, scheduled for June 12-14 at Johnson Community Park, includes live entertainment, dancing and plenty of shrimp, as well as a parade, an outhouse race, carnival games, arts and crafts and a Miss Shrimporee Pageant. www.aransaspass.org/shrimporee/

-— Terlingua Chili Cookoff in Terlingua: The town of Terlingua is the site of two major chili cookoffs, including the CASI Terlingua International Chili Championship, which takes place Oct.
-28 – Nov.
-2. For more information, visit www.visitbigbend.com and https://www.casichili.net/terlingua-273604-982679.html.
+— Terlingua Chili Cook-off in Terlingua: The town of Terlingua is the site of two major chili cookoffs, including the CASI Terlingua International Chili Championship, which takes place the first weekend of November.
+For more information, visit www.visitbigbend.com and www.casichili.net/terlingua-273604-982679.html.

 Locator maps are provided at the beginning of each regional section of the guide, with numbered listings of the campgrounds for each region.
 Campgrounds are also alpha-indexed by city and park name.

 Each campground listing includes a grid that lists the park’s facilities, services and amenities as well as driving directions, a miniature locator map and many parks have panoramic photos showing off what campers can experience.
-The directory also features a Texas Saver Card, which provides 10 percent discounts at participating parks and an entire page is used to highlight the winners of TACO’s park awards competition.
+The directory also features a Texas Saver Card, which provides a 10% discount at participating parks and an entire page is used to highlight the winners of TACO’s park awards competition.

-The guide, which was designed by Texas Advertising, also features display ads from every major campground chain, including Equity LifeStyle Properties; Yogi Bear’s Jellystone Park Camp-Resorts; Kampgrounds of America (KOA); Northgate Resorts and Quality RV Resorts, to name a few.
+The guide, which was designed by Texas Advertising, also features display ads from every major campground chain, including Equity LifeStyle Properties; Yogi Bear’s Jellystone Park Camp-Resorts; Kampgrounds of America Inc. (KOA); Northgate Resorts, Wilder Resorts and Quality RV Resorts, to name a few.

-The guide is supported by advertising from prominent campgrounds, RV resorts and RV dealers in Texas, such as Motor Home Specialist, Vogt RV Centers and PPL Motorhomes, the largest RV consignment dealer in the country.
+The guide is supported by advertising from prominent campgrounds, RV resorts and RV dealers in Texas, such as RV Station, Ancira, Channelview and PPL Motorhomes, the largest RV consignment dealer in the country.
 Even major insurance companies like Progressive and GEICO are sharing their messages in the Texas guide with RV enthusiasts.

 The guide also has a section devoted to parks with rental cabins and cottages and features ads from several park model RV manufacturers in Texas, including Athens/Champion Homes, Diamond Park Homes and Platinum Cottages.

-RV and camping enthusiasts can order the directory online by visiting texascampgrounds.com/interactive-guide and order here texascampgrounds.com/free-camping-guide.
-The 2019 RV Travel & Camping Guide to Texas is also posted on the website in digital page-turning format.
+RV and camping enthusiasts can order the directory online by visiting www.texascampgrounds.com.
+The 2020 RV Travel & Camping Guide to Texas is also posted on the website in digital page-turning format.